NTUCSIECouncil/FreshmanICPC2024/B/statement/output.md

-Please output $M$ lines.
-Each line should contain two integers $a$ and $b$, separated by a single space.
-Ensure that $a$ and $b$ satisfy the constraints in the problem description.
+Please output all the flags you found, one per line.
+The order of the flags does not matter.
+Each flag must be output on a new line, without any additional spaces or characters.
+Duplicates are not allowed.

-If your output exceeds $M$ lines, contains any unexpected characters, or if the numbers fail to meet the problem constraints, you solution will be marked as "Wrong Answer" on the testdata.
+Note: If your output contains any incorrect or duplicate flags, your solution will be judged as Wrong Answer.